TonyPhipps/SIEM/Incident-Response-Plan.md

   - Share and document lessons learned to improve the overall service and team.
 - Senior Incident Responders shall:
   - Provide oversight and management of responsibilities for Incident Responders.
-  - Monitor the enterprise-wide status of computer incident response actions and activities.
+  - Monitor the organization-wide status of computer incident response actions and activities.
   - Provide guidance and assistance to all organizational elements in dealing with computer incidents/events.
   - Maintain awareness of business operations to identify potential impact to organizational systems and anything that may impact incident response work load or incident response operations at large.